Dean Windass: Return to Hull City

-On returning to Hull City, he regained the cult status he previously earned at the club, as his eight goals helped to keep the Tigers in the Championship.
+On returning to Hull City after more than a decade away, a now 37-year-old Windass regained the cult status he previously earned at the club, as his eight goals helped to keep the Tigers in the Championship.
 His most vital strike of this loan spell was on 28 April 2007, the penultimate Saturday of the season, the only goal in the away win over Cardiff City.
 This left Hull City three points ahead of Leeds United with a vastly superior goal difference, meaning virtually certain Championship survival.
 However, in his absence Bradford City were relegated from League One to League Two.
 Windass finished the season as both clubs' top scorer, with 12 goals for Bradford City and eight for Hull City.

 At the end of the season, the two clubs entered protracted negotiations over the size of the transfer fee required to make the loan move a permanent one.
 On 19 June 2007, the transfer was completed, and Windass signed for Hull City on a two-year deal for an initial fee of £150,000, plus further add-ons based on appearances.

 In October 2007, Windass' autobiography was published by Great Northern Books, entitled Deano – From Gipsyville to the Premiership, with a foreword from Bryan Robson.

 On 22 March 2008, in a match against Leicester City, Windass made his 700th career appearance.
 On 11 May, he scored his 200th goal in English football, in the Championship play-off semi-final first leg against Watford.
 His 201st was a volley from the edge of the area in the play-off final at Wembley Stadium on 24 May 2008, giving Hull City a 1–0 win against Bristol City, which meant that Hull City were promoted to the Premier League for the first time in their 104-year history.
 His goal was estimated to be worth £60 million to the club because of Premier League television rights gained.
 He had predicted scoring the goal several weeks earlier: "When Phil Brown left me out against Sheffield United this year, I weren't [sic] happy about it.
 He said to me, 'You will play a major part.'
 And I said, 'I will score the winning goal to get you in the Premier League.'"